unspecworks/delta-omega/docs/BUILD_GUIDES.md

 This document covers the **hand-solder version** of the build process.

----

 ## Required Tools and Materials
 - Soldering iron
 - Solder wire
 - Flux
 - Ventilation system
 - Knife or precision cutter
-- silicone adhesive or cyanoacrylate
+- Silicone adhesive or cyanoacrylate
+- Multimeter

 If working with a mouse-bited PCB, you will also need:
 - Mask